coderkarma/hiking-tracker/README.md

 - Leave a review for the paticular hiking trail.

-# Thank you Brock, Isha and Dalton for helping out.
+# Thank you Brock, Isha, Dalton for helping out and classmate who being extremely friendly .
+#